After the best PlayStation VR2 games? Here are our recommendations for the top 25 best PS VR2 games on the PS5 VR headset.

 Hitman World of Assassination

-It's a redeemed experience that's further enhanced by improved weapons handling and full physical interactions across these environments, such as directly poisoning food by pouring a vial of poison onto it.
-Sadly, much of the side content doesn't support VR like the bonus missions, but if you're after a lengthy campaign with high replayability, Hitman World of Assassination is an excellent choice.
+It's a redeemed experience that's further enhanced by improved weapons handling and full physical interactions across these environments, such as poisoning food by pouring a vial of poison onto it.
+Sadly, plenty of side content doesn't support VR, like the bonus missions.
+Still, if you're after a lengthy campaign with high replayability, Hitman World of Assassination is an excellent choice.

 Horizon Call of the Mountain